totalspectrum/spin2cpp/doc/general.md

 ```
 The `-2` option is new: it is for compiling for the Propeller 2.

-`fastspin.exe` checks the name it was invoked by.
+`flexspin.exe` checks the name it was invoked by.
 If the name starts with the string "bstc" (case matters) then its output messages mimic that of the bstc compiler; otherwise it tries to match openspin's messages.
 This is for compatibility with Propeller IDE.
-For example, you can use fastspin with the PropellerIDE by renaming `bstc.exe` to `bstc.orig.exe` and then copying `fastspin.exe` to `bstc.exe`.
+For example, you can use flexspin with the PropellerIDE by renaming `bstc.exe` to `bstc.orig.exe` and then copying `flexspin.exe` to `bstc.exe`.

 ### Changing Hub address

 In P2 mode, you may want to change the base hub address for the binary.
 Normally P2 binaries start at the standard offset of `0x400`.
-But if you want, for example, to load a fastspin compiled program from TAQOZ or some similar program, you may want to start at a different address (TAQOZ uses the first 64K of RAM).
+But if you want, for example, to load a flexspin compiled program from TAQOZ or some similar program, you may want to start at a different address (TAQOZ uses the first 64K of RAM).
 To do this, you may use some combination of the `-H` and `-E` flags.

 `-H nnnn` changes the base HUB address from `0x400` to `nnnn`, where `nnnn` is either a decimal number like `65536` or a hex number prefixed with `0x`.
 By default the binary still expects to be loaded at address 0, so it starts with a `coginit #0, ##nnnn` instruction and then zero padding until the hub start.
 To skip the `coginit` and padding, add the `-E` flag.